suomitek/suomitek-appboard/docs/user/securing-suomitek-appboard.md

-# Securing Kubeapps installation for Helm 2
+# Securing Suomitek-appboard installation for Helm 2

-In this guide we will explain how to secure the installation of Kubeapps in a multi-tenant cluster if you are still using version 2 of Helm.
+In this guide we will explain how to secure the installation of Suomitek-appboard in a multi-tenant cluster if you are still using version 2 of Helm.
 Following these steps are only necessary if different people with different permissions have access to the same cluster.
 Generic instructions to secure Helm can be found [here](https://github.com/helm/helm/blob/dev-v2/docs/securing_installation.md).

 The main goal is to secure the access to [Tiller](https://github.com/helm/helm/blob/dev-v2/docs/tiller_ssl.md) (Helm server-side component).
 Tiller has access to create or delete any resource in the cluster so we should be careful on how we expose the functionality it provides.

-In order to take advantage of Kubeapps security features you will need to configure two things: a **TLS certificate** to control the access to Tiller and [**RBAC roles**](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to authorize requests.
+In order to take advantage of Suomitek-appboard security features you will need to configure two things: a **TLS certificate** to control the access to Tiller and [**RBAC roles**](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to authorize requests.

 ## Install Tiller Securely